Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

-A few remarks are in order about our treatment of symbolic algebra results in the remainder of this paper.
-It would be impractical and inconvenient to continue to present results as true Python output.
-While that was instructive for demonstration of use of the software, the results we will present, including both computationally verified results from the literature in this chapter and new results elsewhere in the paper, merit neat exposition in veritable \LaTeX{}.
-Hence, from here on out, the results of all code will be typeset, and occasionally modifications like the reordering of terms or the factoring out of a constant will be done implicitly where such modifications offer a tangible improvement in clarity and only a small algebraic jump from the code's actual output.
-In addition, for brevity, we omit calls to \mintinline{python}{susy_env()} and explicit tensor definitions in the code blocks in the remainder of this paper, since they would impose significant baggage on code blocks and would only provide information easily gleaned from context.
-Nevertheless, we \textit{do} offer the full code corresponding to each computational calculation on GitHub at \href{https://github.com/IsaiahBHilz/susypy/tree/main/paper}{https://github.com/IsaiahBHilz/susypy/tree/main/paper}, in the files with ``code\_blocks" in their names which correspond to chapters 2-5 and appendices B and E of this paper.
+From here on out, the results of all code will be typeset, and occasionally modifications will be done implicitly where such modifications offer a tangible improvement in clarity and only a small algebraic jump from the code's actual output.
+In addition, for brevity, we omit calls to \mintinline{python}{susy_env()} and explicit tensor definitions Nevertheless, we \textit{do} offer the full code corresponding to each computational calculation on GitHub at \href{https://github.com/IsaiahBHilz/susypy/tree/main/paper}{https://github.com/IsaiahBHilz/susypy/tree/main/paper}.